 \begin{corollary}[Solution gap of the price-adjustment cost model] Denote $p^*$ as the optimal solution of the pricing problem with price-adjustment cost.
 Assume that $\gamma -\epsilon L^c_1 \ge 2L^c_1\sqrt{1+\epsilon^2}$, and the step size $\eta$ is taken as Theorem \ref{theo::strconv-dist-stable}.
 After $k$ iterations, for any $\xi>0$, there exists a sample size $N_0$, if $N>N_0$, the solution gap can be bounded by

 where $C = \sqrt{1-2\eta(\gamma - \epsilon L^c_1)+ 2\eta^2(1+\epsilon^2)(L^c_1)^2}$, $L^c_1 = 2\gamma (p-\tilde{p})$.

 \end{corollary}

-In summary, when the profit function is strongly-convex, we can prove the performance bound to an intermediate stable point.
-Since the stable point is close to the optimal solution, we can then provide the distance bound to the optimal solution of AGD algorithm.
-The convergence results in the convex condition is suitable for the price-only model with and without price-adjustment cost.
+In summary, when the cost function is strongly-convex, we can prove the performance bound to an intermediate stable point.
+Since the stable point is close to the optimal solution, we can then provide the distance bound to the optimal solution of AGD algorithm under strongly-convex case.
+The convergence result in Theorem \ref{theo::strconv-dist-stable} is suitable for both the price-only models with and without price-adjustment cost.